 Long call has unlimited potential profit.
 Short put has it limited to premium received (initial cash flow).

-Maximum Possible Loss
+Maximum Loss Difference

 If you are wrong and the stock price falls, how much can you lose in the worst case?